evennia/evennia/docs/1.0/_sources/Setup/Config-Nginx.md.txt

 	include /etc/nginx/streams-enabled/*;
 }
 ```
-Then of course you need to create the required folders in the same folder:
+Then of course you need to create the required folders in the same location as your other nginx configurations:

     $ sudo mkdir conf.streams.d streams-available streams-enabled